Case study: estate claim successful in the High Court

 Claiming under the Inheritance Act

-She came to us for help and we advised that she and her son were eligible to make a claim under the Inheritance Act 1975.
+Our inheritance dispute solicitors advised our client that she and her son were eligible to make a claim under the Inheritance Act 1975.
 We issued claims on behalf of both of them against the executors and beneficiaries of the Will.
 The defendants challenged both of our clients’ right to bring a claim against the estate, as well as their right to reasonable provision from it.

 Whilst we attempted to resolve the dispute through out-of-court settlement proposals and mediation, the Will beneficiaries remained adamant that they would not allow our clients to receive money from the estate.